Stop Complicating Your Copy

 The more we know about the things that we do, the more complicated our language becomes.
-The more specific, the more jargony our language becomes.
+It becomes industry specific and filled with jargon.

-Then when we want to try and impress people and show them what we know, we use tons of jargony language, but it doesn't work.
+Then when we want to try and impress people and show them what we know through copy, we use lots of jargon.